ceramic-sf/quick-boi-source/bolq.md

 Universes differentiate rather than divide because there is always an infinite number of universes.
 There are not more universes now than there were previously.
 This relates to [probability not applying to infinity](#infinite-sets-have-no-probabilities).
 When a particle experiment plays out, it is the measure of universes that changes.
-For actions that we consider to be more likely, there are a greater measure of universes where this eventuality has occured.
+For actions that we consider to be more likely, there are a greater measure of universes where this eventuality has occurred.
 Hence, [interference](#interference-is-when-a-particle-combines-two-universes) is not splitting and rejoining of universes.

 *The quantity of universes is infinite and does not change.
 Universes change, and the measure of universes with certain features increases and decreases.*